TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlmanagedinstance/problemscopingques-sqlmi-perf-managing-space-for-db-and-pools.md

             "id": "observed_problem",
             "order": 30,
             "controlType": "radioButtonGroup",
-            "displayLabel": "Which problem or topic are you observing.", "watermarkText": "Choose an option",
+            "displayLabel": "Which problem or topic are you observing?", "watermarkText": "Choose an option",
             "radioButtonOptions": [
                 {